chunfat/algorithm-questions/hanoi-tower/README.md

     Let see how we can solve a 3-disk Hanoi Tower with the above ideas:

     - To free the 3rd disk, we need to move 1st and 2nd disks to the middle(free) rod
-        - So, now forget the 3rd disk, only goal now is to move a 2-disk hanoi tower from rod 1 to rod 2.
+        - So, now forget the 3rd disk, our goal now is to move a 2-disk hanoi tower from rod 1 to rod 2.
         - To further break down sub problem into the base case, we want to move a 1-disk hano tower from rod 1 to rod 3.
         - After that, disk 2 is free to move from rod 1 to rod 2.
 To finish the 2-disk hanoi tower, we need to move the disk 1 from rod 3 to rod 2.
 We just solved the a 2-disk hanoi tower.